Time-dependent Hamiltonian Simulation via Magnus Expansion: Algorithm and Superconvergence: Circuit construction

 The unitary $\Tilde{U}_{2}$ defined in \cref{equ:U_2_approximation} can be implemented on a quantum computer by the linear combination of unitary (LCU)~\cite{ChildsWiebe2012,BerryChildsKothari2015} with HAM-T as an input model and the quantum singular value transformation (QSVT) ~\cite{GilyenSuLowEtAl2019}.
 One way to further implement \eqref{eqn:tilde_u_2} is to use the quantum circuit to block encodes multiplications of each $\Tilde{U}_2$ operator (See ~\cite{GilyenSuLowEtAl2019} for details).
 An alternative approach is to block encode the full exponential factor in \cref{eqn:tilde_u_2} and apply QSVT in the end.
 Both methods require a technique named oblivious amplitude amplification (OAA) to improve the final success probability of post-selection of correct dynamical simulation after block encoding.
 In this section, we mainly focus on the construction of a short-time evolution operator $\Tilde{U}(t_j,t_{j+1})$ for our algorithm based on the second-order Magnus expansion, and the long-time evolution operator can be constructed afterward.

 To implement the double integral in the second-order Magnus expansion, we use a \text{COMP} oracle such that,

 to control the range of integral.
 The COMP oracle has been developed and used for a number of applications including state preparation~\cite{sanders2019black}.
-The idea of such COMP oracle lies in comparing the binary representation of two integers from the most significant bits to less important bits~\cite{Oliveira2007QuantumBit} and we apply the COMP oracle with mid-circuit measurement to reduce the number of ancilla qubits needed~\cite{shahzad2023generalized}.
+The idea of such COMP oracle lies in comparing the binary representation of two integers from the most significant bits to less important bits~\cite{Oliveira2007QuantumBit}.

 We implement the Hamiltonian of the short time evolution operator from second-order Magnus expansion in Figure~\ref{fig:U_2_circuit}.
 The Hamiltonian of the second-order Magnus expansion can be decomposed into the summation of two Hamiltonians, corresponding to first-order and second-order expansion terms of the Magnus series.
 We use a control qubit $c_1$ and LCU to construct the summation of two terms in \cref{equ:U_2_approximation}.
 For the first order term, we use LCU approach and $\text{HAM-T}$ oracle to construct a linear combination of $H(t)$ for different $t\in [t_j,t_j+1]$.
 The second order term $\frac{1}{2}[H(t_j+\frac{qh}{M}), H(t_j+\frac{ph}{M})]$ is constructed through a LCU and a Pauli Z gate.
 The LCU technique contributes to the summation of the commutator and $\frac{1}{2}$ and $Z$ gate contribute to the minus sign in the commutator.